Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 * The <pmark>frontend tier</pmark> involves a compiler program that translates the high-level code into intermediate VM commands.
 * The <pmark>backend tier</pmark> involves a <bmark> VM translator </bmark> program that translates the VM commands into the machine instructions of the target hardware platform.

-Cross-platform compatibility is a key benefit that this two-tiered compilation model has over a traditional direct-to-machine code compilation model.
+<ymark>Cross-platform compatibility</ymark> is a key benefit that this two-tiered compilation model has over a traditional direct-to-machine code compilation model.
 The price paid for the elegance and power of the VM framework is reduced efficiency.

-This chapter presents a typical VM architecture and VM language, conceptually similar to the Java Virtual Machine (JVM) and bytecode, respectively.
+This chapter presents a typical <pmark>VM architecture</pmark> and <ymark>VM language</ymark>, conceptually similar to the <pmark>Java Virtual Machine (JVM)</pmark> and <ymark>bytecode</ymark>, respectively.

 - - -